tsuhadaniel/cheatsheet/ssh.md

 Generating public/private rsa key pair.
 Enter file in which to save the key (/Users/ninovillaflor/.ssh/id_rsa):
 ```
 Enter and renter the passphrase when promted (if applicable).
+You can add or remove the passphrase after generating the key pair, see blow.
 The whole interaction should look like this:

 ```
 ak@AKM2 .ssh % ssh-keygen